 The County's Department of Human Services operates several federally funded human services programs where benefits are provided to qualified citizens.
 The benefit distribution method consists of participants receiving benefits using a state-maintained electronic banking card (EBT) instead of the County's cash disbursements.
-The Colorado Department of Human Services provided total EBT authorizations to qualified citizens in the County, in the amount of \$33,687,056 of which \$26,011,202 is the federal share.
-The revenue and expenditures associated with these federal programs are not recognized in the County's basic financial statements.
+The Colorado Department of Human Services provided total EBT authorizations to qualified citizens in the County, in the amount of \$38,159,148 of which \$30,051,810 is the federal share.
+These are not reflected on the Schedule of the County, as the program's compliance requirements are the responsibility of the State.